task-mule/task-mule/README.md

 };
 ```

-The validate helper has other useful functions for checking for the exists of files and directories.
+The validate helper has other useful functions to check for the existance of files and directories.

 ## *mule.js* layout